My commitment is to your personal growth and empowerment.

 Generally weekly sessions are best, but frequency can be adjusted according to your availability and budget.
 Some people like a more intense rhythm of twice weekly therapy, and there are also options such as intensives of daily therapy for a week.

-During times I am teaching in other countries, my availability is limited to sessions via Skype, facetime, or telephone.
-I am also available via Zoom, Google Hangouts, Facebook video, and Wei Xin video.
+During times I am teaching in other countries, my availability is limited to online sessions.
+I prefer to use Zoom as it is very reliable.
+I am also available via Google Hangouts, Facebook video, Wei Xin video.
+Skype or telephone

 If the connection is poor, then a phone call may also be an option.
 This is at my expense.